Around 2.76 million or almost one third of Australian workers eligible for super are missing out on some or all of their entitlement

 Under the Superannuation Guarantee (SG) employers must contribute 9.5 per cent into the super account of every worker over the age of 18 earning $450 a month, and little is being done about it, a new report reveals.

-Industry SuperFunds are pressuring the government to make the system better by providing more resources to get employers paying super as they're supposed to and closing loopholes in the law.
+Industry SuperFunds are calling on the government to improve the system better by providing more resources to get employers paying super as they're supposed to and closing loopholes in the law.